Total Nutrition Technology

 When it comes to opportunities that would allow the company to experience additional future growth, McAgy points to cash flow, staying ahead of the FDA’s quality controls and motivating her staff.
 For the latter, McAgy is an avid reader on the subject of motivation, morale and growth.
 She even shares books and lessons with her employees.
 Some of her favorite authors include Dave Ramsey and John C. Maxwell.

 What Does it Mean to be a Florida Companies to Watch Honoree?

 “Honestly, it’s so prestigious to be nominated,” McAgy said.
-“At first, we didn’t fully understand what it was.
-We originally thought it was part of the county.
+“At first, we originally thought it was part of the county.
 When we found out it was state-wide, we were in shock.
 To be part of something so big and to be able to contribute back to Florida is really special.
 This award is for everyone, especially our employees.”

 McAgy continued, “In terms of why we were selected, I think it’s because we’re that company that’s out there doing something significant for our state.
 We’re creating jobs for Leesburg, Lake County and the rest of Florida.
 Our entrepreneurial spirit is also a big part of it.
 We’re creating and engineering new products and we’re not afraid to take a chance on something new.”